-Total Number of Shares Purchased Average Price Paid per Share (2) Total Number of Shares Purchased as Part of Publicly Announced Plans or Programs Maximum That May Be Purchased under the Plans or Programs
+Total Number of Shares Purchased Ave erage Price Paid per Share (2) Total Number of Shares Purchased as Part of Publicly Announced Plans or Programs Maximum That May Be Purchased under the Plans or Programs

 July 1 through 31 290,132 \$ 24.02 n/a n/a

 August 1 through 31 n/a n/a

 September 1 through 30 n/a n/a

 Total 290,132

 (1) These repurchases are made under a provision in our restricted stock compensation programs for the indirect repurchase of shares through a net-settlement feature upon the vesting of shares in order to satisfy minimum statutory tax-withholding requirements.
+(2) Exclusive of fees and costs.